Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: RCW Cache Analysis

-The relation $L \leq 1.5 N$ corresponds to an upper bound on $f$ of about 0.68.
+Suppose now that the corresponding LRU cache capacity $C = f N$ for some $f > 0$.
+Equating the cache capacity $C$ to the approximation for the average number of objects in the cache as given by~(\ref{sq1objs}) gives { } An accurate approximation for the value of $L$ satisfying this equation for $L \leq 1.5 N$ can be obtained by writing $L$ as $fN/(1+a)$, using $\ln (1 + a) \approx a$, and neglecting the $L/(6N)$ term, yielding the following equation for $a$: { } Solving for $a$ gives { } The relation $L \leq 1.5 N$ corresponds to an upper bound on $f$ of about 0.68.
 Substitution into~(\ref{sq1insr}) and~(\ref{sq1hit}) yields approximations for the insertion and hit rates, respectively.
 For small/moderate $f$ (e.g., $f \leq 0.2$, so that the cache capacity is at most 20\% of the objects), a simpler approximation for $H$ is $(f/2) \ln (c/f)$ where $c$ is a suitable constant such as 4.5.
 Note the considerable contrast between the scaling of hit rate with cache size for $\alpha = 1$ versus $\alpha = 0.5$.
 Also, when $\alpha = 0.5$ there is a bigger gap with respect to the hit rate when the cache is kept filled with the most popular objects.
 In this case, the hit rate is $\sum_{i=1}^{\lfloor{C}\rfloor} p_i \approx \sqrt{C}/ \sqrt{N}$.
 When $C = f N$, this equals $\sqrt{f}$.